evanmartin21/Quant-Summer-Research-Project/README.md

 A Python-based quantitative research project exploring market microstructure, derivatives pricing, numerical methods, and systematic trading.

-The aim of this project is to develop practical quantitative research skills through empirical market analysis in the topics listed previously.
+The aim of this project is to develop practical quantitative research skills through the implementation of financial models, empirical market analysis and statistical techniques commonly used in quantitative research and quantitative trading

+The project combines mathematical derivations, statistical modelling and Python implementations, with each notebook documenting both the underlying theory and practical application.

 ---